 The City Water Utility is one of four water providers in Kelowna.
 To verify which water district supplies water for your specific address, please visit our Find your water provider page.

 The City Water Utility sources its water from Okanagan Lake and provides water to just over half of the Kelowna population.
 We serve approximately 73,000 customers from four main intakes at Poplar Point, Eldorado and Cedar Creek, and the Swick Road pump stations.

 The South East Kelowna Irrigation District (SEKID) was dissolved by the province in June 2018, and all assets and liabilities were transferred to us.
-Our domestic water system is being expanded into Southeast Kelowna through Phase 1 of the Kelowna Integrated Water Supply Plan to provide area residents with water that meets Canadian Drinking Water Guidelines.
-We have created a webpage with important information for former SEKID customers.
+Our domestic water system is being expanded into Southeast Kelowna through the first phase of the Kelowna Integrated Water Supply Plan to provide area residents with water that meets Canadian Drinking Water Guidelines.

 Keep up to date on water information by subscribing to the following lists via kelowna.ca/notifications: